 The Test of Essential Academic Skills (TEAS) is an aptitude test that assesses the academic knowledge of prospective students who wish to enroll into a nursing program.
-Needless to say, there are several websites available which explain the TEAS test details such as the question format, sections, duration etc. However, information regarding the scoring pattern of the TEAS test is hardly stated in most web pages.
-Hence, this article intends to educate test takers in detail about the TEAS scoring system and its importance in the nursing admissions.
+Needless to say, there are several websites available which explain the test details such as the question format, sections, duration etc. However, information regarding the scoring pattern of the test is hardly stated in most web pages.
+Hence, this article intends to educate test takers in detail about the system of scoring and its importance in the nursing admissions.

-The TEAS scoring consists of composite scores from each of the subject areas as well as sub-scores of individual sub-topics.
+There are composite scores from each of the subject areas as well as sub-scores of individual sub-topics.
 Thus, your score report includes 4 composite scores and 13 sub-scores.
-The composite scores reflect your skills and knowledge in the four broad general areas and the sub-scores reflect your mastery over specific content.
+These scores reflect your skills and knowledge in the four broad general areas and the sub-scores reflect your mastery over specific content.

 - Name and Student Number

 - Attempt Number and the Number of Days since last attempt

 Just below your general information is the score table which has the following scores listed for each of the subject areas as well as the sub-areas:

 Adjusted Individual Score: Adjusted Individual Score is the percentage score, calculated by dividing the number of questions answered correctly by the total number of questions for each of the subject areas and sub-areas.
 For example, a scoring model of one of the sections looks like this:

 Means (National and Program): Your percentage scores are compared to those of students who have taken the test in the country as well as students who have appeared for the test under your program type; Associate Degree in Nursing, for example and listed as the Means score.

 Percentile Rank (National and Program): The Percentile Rank indicates your position in comparison with others who have taken the test.
 For example, if your score is 40, it means that your score is better than that of 40% of test takers.